-The investments of the Fund are aggregated by asset class.
-The asset classes are broadly consistent with the asset classes listed in the Fund's Investment Guide, which is a supplement to the Product Disclosure Statement, released 22 December 2021.
+The investments of CARE Super are aggregated by asset class.
+The asset classes are broadly consistent with the asset classes listed in the Fund's Investment Guide, which is a supplement to the Product Disclosure Statement, released 1 April 2023.
 The Fund separately discloses the value of derivative assets and liabilities, which may be used in various asset classes.